Our Corporate Philanthropy Practices

 — Bill Schleizer, CEO, Delta Institute

-We continue to evolve our impact business model—and, subsequently, our corporate philanthropy practices—as we learn new things.
+We continue to evolve our impact business models—and, subsequently, our corporate philanthropy practices—as we learn new things.
 It’s an iterative process.
 We’re always:

 • Trying to identify mutually beneficial strategic partnerships with organizations we believe in